wavefrontHQ/docs/pages/doc/glossary.md

 <tr>
 <td>&nbsp;</td>
 <td markdown="span">[**Application tags**](tracing_instrumenting_frameworks.html#application-tags)</td>
 <td markdown="span">Application tags describe the architecture of an application that was instrumented for tracing.
 Application tags are span tags with the names <code>application</code>, <code>service</code>, <code>cluster</code>, and <code>shard</code>.
-Wavefront uses application tags to aggregate and filter trace data at different levels of granularity.</td>
+You can use application tags to aggregate and filter trace data at different levels of granularity.</td>
 </tr>
 <tr>
 <td><strong><big>B</big></strong></td>